Dubai: Modern Dubai

-During the 1970s, Dubai continued to grow from revenues generated from oil and trade, even as the city saw an influx of immigrants fleeing the Lebanese civil war.
-Border disputes between the emirates continued even after the formation of the UAE; it was only in 1979 that a formal compromise was reached that ended disagreements.
-The Jebel Ali port, a deep-water port that allowed larger ships to dock, was established in 1979.
-The port was not initially a success, so Sheikh Mohammed established the JAFZA (Jebel Ali Free Zone) around the port in 1985 to provide foreign companies unrestricted import of labour and export capital.
-Dubai airport and the aviation industry also continued to grow.
+Throughout the 1970s, Dubai experienced continued growth fuelled by revenues generated from oil and trade, even as the city witnessed an influx of immigrants fleeing the Lebanese civil war.
+Border disputes between the emirates persisted even after the formation of the UAE; it was only in 1979 that a formal compromise was reached, putting an end to disagreements.
+In 1979, the establishment of the Jebel Ali port, a deep-water port accommodating larger ships, marked a significant development.
+Initially facing challenges, Sheikh Mohammed initiated the JAFZA (Jebel Ali Free Zone) around the port in 1985, facilitating the unrestricted import of labour and export of capital for foreign companies.
+Simultaneously, Dubai airport and the aviation industry continued their expansion.

-The Gulf War in early 1991 had a negative financial effect on the city, as depositors withdrew their money and traders withdrew their trade, but subsequently, the city recovered in a changing political climate and thrived.
-Later in the 1990s, many foreign trading communities—first from Kuwait, during the Gulf War, and later from Bahrain, during the Shia unrest—moved their businesses to Dubai.
-Dubai provided refuelling bases to allied forces at the Jebel Ali Free Zone during the Gulf War, and again during the 2003 Invasion of Iraq.
-Large increases in oil prices after the Gulf War encouraged Dubai to continue to focus on free trade and tourism.
+The Gulf War in early 1991 had a negative financial impact on the city, with depositors and traders withdrawing money and trade.
+But Dubai rebounded in a changing political climate and prospered.
+In the late 1990s, various foreign trading communities—initially from Kuwait, during the Gulf War, and later from Bahrain, amidst the Shia unrest—relocated to Dubai.
+Dubai served as a refuelling base for allied forces at the Jebel Ali Free Zone during the Gulf War and again during the 2003 Invasion of Iraq.
+Subsequent significant increases in oil prices prompted Dubai to maintain its focus on free trade and tourism.

+In the early 2000s, construction of artificial islands on the coast of Dubai, known as the Palm Islands and The World Islands, began.
+The Burj Khalifa opened in Dubai in 2010, surpassing the Taipei 101 to become the tallest skyscraper in the world.

+Dubai's smart city initiatives, which include smart tourism, play a key role in advancing the city's growth ambitions, primarily through its Smart Dubai project.
+In 2016, the world's first functioning 3D-printed office building was opened in Dubai, having taken 17 days to build.
+Its architect, Killa Design, was the same architect that designed the Museum of the Future.